The Front Running Question

 Do we front run our subscribers?

-As our readership has grown, we’ve noticed something that used to be rare is now becoming more common: our research can move stock prices — and sometimes substantially.
-This is especially true for companies with a market cap under $300 million, where liquidity is thinner and investor attention more limited.
-In some ways, that’s great — it means our work is helping drive investment decisions.
-But it also puts a spotlight on a topic we take seriously: front running.
+As our readership has grown, we’ve noticed something that used to be rare is now becoming more common.
+Our research can move stock prices, sometimes substantially.
+This tends to happen with companies under $300 million in market cap, where liquidity is thinner and investor attention more limited.
+In some ways, that’s great.
+It means our work is helping drive investment decisions.
+But it also brings up a topic we take seriously—front running.

 What is front running?

-Front running refers to the act of getting ahead of someone else’s trade — typically a client’s — in order to profit from the price move you know is coming.
+Front running refers to the act of getting ahead of someone else’s trade, typically a client’s, in order to profit from the price move you know is coming.
 For example, a portfolio manager who buys ticker XYZ in their personal account just before placing a large client order is engaging in classic front running.
-It’s illegal — and for good reason.
+It’s illegal, and for good reason.
 It’s a clear violation of fiduciary duty.
 Every legitimate investment firm has systems in place to detect and prevent this behavior.
-At our previous firms, compliance teams closely record and monitor all trade activity, and any unusual behavior was quickly flagged.
+At our previous firms, compliance teams closely recorded and monitored all trade activity, and any unusual behavior was quickly flagged.
 Regulators like FINRA or the SEC can audit this data at any time.
 It’s taken very seriously.

 That’s why block trading exists.
-When you’re managing multiple accounts — for clients, employees, partners, or yourself — you determine the full size of the intended trade first, execute it as one block, and allocate everyone the same execution price.
+When you’re managing multiple accounts for clients, employees, partners, or yourself, you determine the full size of the intended trade first, execute it as one block, and allocate everyone the same execution price.
 It’s clean and fair.
-Some firms choose to trade account-by-account instead, but in those cases, the order must be randomized or based on a rules-driven process to avoid bias.
-As long as the method is unbiased, it’s ethical — and legal.
+Some firms choose to trade account by account instead, but in those cases the order must be randomized or follow a rules-based process to avoid bias.
+As long as the method is unbiased, it’s both ethical and legal.

 These rules apply to firms managing external capital.
-If you’re trading on behalf of others, trading ahead for personal gain is a regulatory line that’s black and white.
-But what happens when you’re not managing other people’s money — yet your communication still influences markets?
-That’s where things get murkier.
+If you're trading on behalf of others, trading ahead for personal gain is a regulatory line that’s black and white.
+But what happens when you're not managing other people’s money, and your communication still influences markets?

 Ethics vs. Legality

-What happens when a research firm, investment manager or podcast guest, takes a position and then talks about it publicly — and the stock moves on the back of that communication?
-It raises a core ethical question: is it okay to take a position and then talk about it publicly?
+What happens when a research firm, investment manager, or podcast guest takes a position and then talks about it publicly, and the stock moves as a result?
+It raises a core ethical question.
+Is it okay to take a position and then talk about it publicly?

 The answer: it depends on intent.